-- Up to 32 SDI inputs and 16 SDI outputs. - Up to four Media Port inputs and two Media Port outputs. - Up to four channels of output (stereo pairs) of AES audio. - Up to 3 M/Es plus 2 VPEs, accessible across two suites, increased to 10 virtual M/Es by using DoubleTake. - Every M/E and VPE has four keyers with standard keying modes including Chroma Key-every keyer can use the pool of floating 3D iDPMs. - 2D-DPMs (resizers) on every keyer, with 4 Video/Key pairs per M/E and VPE. - Up to 4 iDPMs (Integrated Digital Picture Manipulators), assigned as either floating iDPMs or within an eDPM at user's discretion. - Two Built-in multiviewers with five pre-configured layouts (maximum 14 panes per layout) with On-Air and Preview tally.
+- Up to 32 SDI inputs and 16 SDI outputs. - Up to four Media Port inputs and two Media Port outputs. - Up to 3 M/Es plus 2 VPEs, accessible across four suites, increased to 10 virtual M/Es by using DoubleTake. - Every M/E and VPE has four keyers with standard keying modes including Chroma Key-every keyer can use the pool of floating 3D iDPMs. - 2D-DPMs (resizers) on every keyer, with 4 Video/Key pairs per M/E and VPE. - Up to 4iDPMs (Integrated Digital Picture Manipulators), assigned as either floating iDPMs or within an eDPM at user's discretion. - Two Built-in multiviewers with five pre-configured layouts (maximum 14 panes per layout) with On-Air and Preview tally.